-In order to maintain continuity at the junctions of the wing and fuselage, the strut and fuselage, and the horizontal tail and fuselage, a similar deformation scheme is used, which was presented in the work of Osusky et al. [51].
+In order to maintain continuity at the junctions of the wing and fuselage, the strut and fuselage, and the horizontal tail and fuselage, a similar deformation scheme is used, which was presented in the work of Osusky et al. [49].
 In this method, each follower patch on a given fairing is only driven by a single leader patch on the wing or strut.
-Deformations are identical at the boundary between the leader and follower patches, and tend to zero along a given mesh line based on a cosine function, thus preserving a higher degree of continuity at the leader patch boundary.
+Deformations are identical at the boundary between the leader and follower patches, and tend to zero along a given mesh line away from the boundary based on a cosine function, thus preserving a high degree of continuity at the interface.
 As with the junction deformation scheme described above, control point sensitivities over the follower patches are aggregated and transferred to the boundary control points of the respective leader patch.

 To verify that the changes to the sensitivities of the geometry control system and surface parameterizations have been properly accounted for, a directional derivative test is performed using the minimum volume constraint as a test function.
 In this test, the volume function gradients, which are dependent on the changes described above, are calculated through a contraction of the analytical and complex step derivatives and are compared to finite-difference approximations.
 Figure 8a shows the results for the CTW100 gradient test, which includes the wing-fuselage junction deformation scheme, while Figure 8b for the SBW100 includes the wing-strut, wing-fuselage, and strut-fuselage junction deformation schemes.
-Here, it can be seen that at the optimum step size, the difference is less than $10^{-10}$ for both cases.
+Here, it can be seen that at the optimum step size, the difference is less than 10^{-10} for both cases.
+Figure 9 shows the patch-based deformation scheme setup for each of the junctions of the strut-braced-wing configuration.